Tap here to get 5 Secrets to Stress Free Dinners

 This is a brief overview of how these yummy no-bake bars come together.
 For the full Scotcheroo recipe with all of the measurements and ingredients, see the recipe card at the bottom of the post.

-• Make the sugar and corn syrup mixture.
 Combine your sugar and corn syrup in a large saucepan and bring to a boil.
-Once you start to see bubbles, remove it from the heat.
+Once you start to see bubbles, remove it from the heat and stir in the peanut butter.

-• Combine the peanut butter mixture with rice cereal.
-Stir until fully coated.
-Then press into your parchment-lined pan.
+Stir the cereal into the sugar mixture with a rubber spatula until it is all fully coated.
+Then press the cereal mixture into your parchment-lined pan.

-• Melt the chocolate chips and butterscotch chips together until smooth.
+Melt until smooth, being careful not to burn it.
 Pour over the cereal layer and allow to set.

 Tips and Tricks